Opinion | Democrats have prevailed, but Trumpism is still here. We can’t be complacent.

 Today’s Democratic margin in the House is thin; the margin in the Senate is thinner.
 If Democrats lose both in the 2022 midterms, Biden and Harris will hear the call: “game, set, match.”

-Jaime Harrison, incoming Democratic National Committee chairman, knows what’s at stake.
+Jaime Harrison, the incoming Democratic National Committee chairman, knows what’s at stake.
 “I have no intention of letting victory turn into complacency, because we have seen what happens when we don’t invest everywhere,” Harrison said.

 Republicans, given their gains last year, are optimistic they can swing back the House in 2022.
 The GOP is also aiming to regain the Senate.
 Now — not next year — is the time to focus on Senate battleground states such as Florida, North Carolina, Wisconsin, Pennsylvania, Arizona, New Hampshire and, once again, Georgia, where Democratic Sen. Raphael Warnock, who won this month’s special election, will seek a full term.